tr7zw/Item-NBT-API/wiki/Using-the-NBT-API.md

 ### Basics overview

 Most of the things are exposed inside the [NBT](https://tr7zw.github.io/Item-NBT-API/v2-api/de/tr7zw/changeme/nbtapi/NBT.html) class.
-Make sure to explore the Javadoc, or ask your IDE for suggestions!
+Your specific use-case might not yet be covered by the wiki, so make sure to explore the [Javadoc](https://tr7zw.github.io/Item-NBT-API/v2-api/), or ask your IDE for suggestions!

 #### Basic getting and setting of data